-As a SDG5 Cluster, in October 2022 the University of Bologna has organised an online meeting with some of the satellite partners to discuss local strategies and to envision potential and achievable future joint actions.
-In particular, the necessity of starting research collaborations on gender and development and of sharing policies and good practices was tackled to compare them and learn from other experiences, questioning specifically the possible gaps between policies and the implementation of the good practice; furthermore, the role of academia within the broader civil society was addressed.
+As SDG5 Cluster Lead, the University of Bologna organised an online meeting with some of the satellite partners in October 2022 to discuss local strategies and to envision potential and achievable future joint actions.
+In particular, the necessity of starting research collaborations on gender and development and of sharing policies and good practices was tackled to compare them and learn from other experiences, questioning specifically the possible gaps between policies and the implementation of the good practice.
+Furthermore, the role of academia within the broader civil society was addressed.
 The next step will be the distribution of a questionnaire among the cluster satellites (and eventually other IAU partners) to map the existing good practices focused in particular on SDG 5.